Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.0 - Resource Configuration/README.md

    - Click **Create**.

-   - Refresh the Event Hubs page to see the event hub namespace.
-You can check the status of the event hub creation in the alerts.
+    > You can watch the notification pane to validate that it created successfully.

 ## Create an Event Hub
 In this section, we will be creating an Azure Event Hub.
 An Event Hub is a highly scalable publish-subscribe service that can ingest millions of events per second and stream them into multiple applications.
 This lets you process and analyze the massive amounts of data produced by your connected devices and applications.